-For this club meeting we will be exploring sounds.
-Participants will learn about and create a sound map.
-Afterwards we will learn about a few of common birds found in this park and learn to draw a bird.
+For this club meeting we will be exploring tiny world.
+Participants will learn about an insect'sperspective of the world and will create tiny maps.
+Afterwards we will learn about a few of common insects found in this park and learn to draw insects

-For this club meeting we will be learning about 2 of Arizona's most common trees.
-We will do an activity called secret plant and then we will learn to draw trees.
+For this club meeting we will be exploring the world of flowerless plants.
+Participants will learn about fungi and will do a nature journaling activity called inside out.
+Afterwards we will learn to draw fungi.

 Explore how the Fibonacci Sequence and its number ratios express in everything from DNA to the farthest galaxies by drawing plants and their growth patterns.

 We look at fractal mathematical formulas applied to trees —and we’ll draw trees using Mandelbrot formulas.